Happy New Year!

-Overall, we saw tremendous growth and an expansion of investment offerings for clients (more below).
+Overall, we saw tremendous growth and an expansion of investment offerings for clients.

-Our distribution team cultivated several important relationships across the country and ultimately exceeded our initial fundraising goals.
+Our distribution team cultivated several important relationships across the country and ultimately exceeded their internal goals.

-This expansion importantly helped us to achieve greater support for each offering, to increase diversification, and to reduce costs with larger scale.
+This expansion importantly helped us to achieve greater diversification and reduced costs with larger scale.

 Our operations team also helped to simplify and automate client’s private investment reports.